-The Crossing: What to watch as impeachment heads to Senate
+The crossing: What to watch as impeachment heads to Senate

 They are escorted by specific political stars along a tightly choreographed path from the House through the Capitol rotunda to the Senate for trial.
 There waits more history, pageantry and tradition of a type that's only been seen on television once, and not since the 1999 trial of President Bill Clinton.

 Like Clinton, Trump is expected to be acquitted.
 But the nation has never seen Chief Justice John Roberts cross the street from the Supreme Court and preside over the Senate trial.
-Or witnessed four Democratic presidential candidates sitting in silence, without their phones, before they compete in the Feb.
+Or witnessed four Democratic presidential candidates sitting in silence, without their phones, ahead of the Feb.
 3 Iowa caucuses.

 Also, Twitter was not a thing the last time this happened.
 It's now the accused president's favorite bullhorn to proclaim his innocence and his fury in real time.